-A King's Lynn Museum map record that a Palaeolithic flake was found in this location.
+A King's Lynn Museum map records that a Palaeolithic flake was found at this location.
 However, no other record of such a find exists and it is possible a confusion with a flake that was found on Sugar Fen to the east (NHER 3331).

 Images - none

 A King's Lynn Museum 6" record map (S1) records that a Palaeolithic flint flake was found here.
 Information from (S2).

 There is however no other record of this find and no flint flakes from this location are held by the King's Lynn Museum.
 This museum does however hold a Palaeolithic flake that was found a little way to the east, on Sugar Fen (NHER 3331) - it is possible that this find was wrongly located on the record map.

 E. Rose (NAU) 27 November 1980.
 Amended by P. Watkins (HES), 5 December 2013.

 - FINDSPOT (Palaeolithic - 1000000 BC to 10001 BC)